Our curriculum - what your child is learning

-Our youngest pupils, in Nursery and Reception, follow the revised 2017 Early Years Framework which can be accessed by following this link.
-This is divided into 7 main areas:
+Our youngest pupils, in Nursery and Reception, follow the revised 2021 Early Years Framework which can be accessed by following this link.
+This is divided into 7 areas of learning:

 - Personal, Social and Emotional Development